 Glossary of SEM terms

-Actor – A connector sub-type that can perform an active response.
+Actor: A connector sub-type that can perform an active response.
 The actor connector allows the Agent to receive instructions from the SEM Manager and perform active responses locally on the Agent computer, for example, sending pop-up messages or detaching USB devices.
-In the SEM console, an orange connector icon represents an actor connector.
+On the SEM Console, an orange connector icon represents an actor connector.
 Also see sensor.

 Connectors can reside either on a SEM Agent, or on the SEM VM.
 Connectors installed on an Agent monitor local log files, but they can also monitor events sent from remote devices that cannot run an Agent.
 Connectors can intercept syslog events sent by third-party network devices and translate them into normalized events.
 Whereas SEM Agents actively send normalized log events to the SEM Manager, connectors rely on the host system to send syslog events to the SEM Manager.

 Connectors have two subtypes: sensors and actors.
 A sensor retrieves data from the product that the connector supports, whereas an actor carries out active responses.

 Correlation: See event correlation.